NicoHood/HoodLoader2/Readme.md

 **Hoodloader v2 takes Arduino Uno's and Mega's USB functions to a whole new level.**
 Version 2 is a __real__ bootloader  for the 16u2 (not a firmware like v1) which replaces the DFU Bootloader with a custom CDC Bootloader with USB-Serial function.

-The main function is to reprogram the main MCU (328/2560) and the USB MCU (16u2) at the same time with all its functions and no limitations.
+**The main function is to reprogram the main MCU (328/2560) and the USB MCU (16u2) at the same time with all its functions and no limitations.**

-**It adds fully Arduino compatibility for the 16u2 to use it as standalone AVR too.**
+It adds fully Arduino compatibility for the 16u2 to use it as standalone AVR too.
 So you can use the 16u2 for custom Arduino sketches.
 Whether __USB__, sensors, leds or anything you can imagine of.
-Its fully Arduino compatible now (with some i/o pins). **All you need is a normal Arduino Uno/Mega R3 + USB cable.**
+Its fully Arduino IDE compatible now (with some i/o pins). **All you need is a normal Arduino Uno/Mega R3 + USB cable.**

 Before I go more into detail you need to understand how the Arduino Uno/Mega works, what the Hoodloader does and what it can be used for, please read the text below.